 I wonder if they had a 14th-inning stretch?
 I have seen it done.

-He would have liked last night's game, if not thinking it perfect.
-A Jeter double, a Granderson triple (1), a Teix groundout (2), A-Rod struck out, Cano hit by a pitch (another purpose pitch?
+He would have liked last night's game, if not thinking it "perfect."
+A Jeter double, a Granderson triple (1), a Teix groundout (2), A-Rod struck out, Cano was hit by a pitch (another purpose pitch?
 Why couldn't Buck have been this aggressive when he was managing the Yankees?
 He could've had Ken Griffey Jr. or Edgar Martinez plunked in that Playoff in '95), Martin walked, a wild pitch, Jorge Posada (remember him?) walked to load the bases.
 Swish got the kind of hit that ends slumps, doubling (3, 4 & 5).
 Five runs before the Birds even came to bat.

 The Yankees scored 4 more in the 4th, to knock Brad Bergesen (1-5) out of the box.
-Gardner and Jeter -- who are YOU callin' an old man? hit back-to-back triples, and Teix, the native of nearby Annapolis, Maryland who grew up an Oriole fan, knocked one out later that inning for his 285th career home run.
+Gardner and Jeter -- who are you callin' an old man? -- hit back-to-back triples, and Teix, the native of nearby Annapolis, Maryland who grew up an Oriole fan, knocked one out later that inning for his 285th career home run.
 He'll reach 300 before the season is out.